 As previously examined, harassers in positions of power may use others to help harass their victims.
 In an exchange which included bystanders in Cuomo’s office, one of Cuomo’s top aids, Stephanie Benton emailed Lindsey Boylan, telling her that Cuomo said to pass a message along to Boylan, “he said look up Lisa Shields.
 You could be sisters.
 Except you’re the better-looking sister” and subsequently, Boylan stated that Cuomo continued to refer to her as “Lisa” (Boylan, Investigation Report 2021:67).
 Boylan stated to investigators about this exchange:

-I thought it was really brazen that that was in an email and I think more than anything what was unsettling to me was that this was communicated…by a woman on his staff . . ..
+I thought it was really brazen that that was in an email, and I think more than anything what was unsettling to me was that this was communicated…by a woman on his staff . . ..
 I’ve been sexually harassed throughout my career, but not in a way where the whole environment was set up to feed the predator and this and every interaction I had with the Governor and the culture felt like it was all to feed the predator.
 (Boylan, Investigation Report 2021:67)

 When Benton was asked about this email, she had sent that passed along Cuomo’s comments, she recalled the exchange, but did not recall the comment about Boylan being the “better looking sister”.
 Cuomo also denied having made the comment about being the “better looking sister” stating that he “was not comfortable comparing the attractiveness of two women” (Cuomo, Investigation Report 2021:68).